Login UI: Components

 - Select OK.

-To preview the changes that you make, select the Live Preview button or press Alt+P.
+To preview the changes that you make, select the Run dropdown menu from the top toolbar, and then select Live Preview, or select Alt+P.

-The Screen01.ui.qml file that the wizard template created for you should be open.
+file, that the wizard template created for you, should be open.
 If it is not, you can double-click it in the Projects view to open it.

 To modify the Screen01 component in the 2D view:

-Qt Design Studio automatically creates an instance of the Image component for you with the path to the image file set as the value of Properties > Image > Source.
+Adding an image to the 2D view creates an Image component to your project, which appears under rectangle in Navigator.
+The component is created with the path to the image file set as the value of Properties > Image > Source.

-- Drag a Text component from Components > Default Components > Basic to the rectangle and move it below the logo image in the 2D view.
+- Drag a Text component from Components > Default Components > Basic below the logo image in the 2D view.

-- Select the instance of the text component to edit the text properties in the Properties view:
+- Select the Text component to edit the text properties in the Properties view:

 - In Component > ID, enter the ID tagLine.